aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/pivot-tables/specifying-the-absolute-position-of-the-pivot-item/_index.md

             pvtTable.rowFields.get("Item").pivotItems.get("DIF400").positionInSameParentNode = 3;

             /*
-             * As a result of using PivotItem.setPositionInSameParentNode,
+             * As a result of using PivotItem.positionInSameParentNode,
-             * it will change the original sort sequence.
+             * the original sort sequence will change.
-             * So when you use PivotItem.setPositionInSameParentNode in another parent node.
+             * So when you use PivotItem.positionInSameParentNode in another parent node,
-             * You need call the method named "calculateData" again.
+             * you need to call the method named `calculateData` again.
             */
             pvtTable.calculateData();